Excoriation Disorder: Understanding Chronic Skin Picking

 Seeking Professional Support:

-To book an appointment with one of our specialists at Chase Lodge Hospital, please get in touch today.
+For an appointment with one of our experts at Chase Lodge Hospital, contact us today.

 For additional information, visit the NHS website: